Migrating from an RPM-based Deployment to the Latest 1.5.x CSD

 For instructions on how to enable GPU-based workloads on Cloudera Data Science Workbench, see Using NVIDIA GPUs for Cloudera Data Science Workbench Projects.

 NVIDIA GPU Driver Library Path: Complete path to the NVIDIA driver libraries.
-For instructions on how to create this directory, see Enable Docker NVIDIA Volumes on GPU Nodes.
+For instructions on how to create this directory, see Enable Docker NVIDIA Volumes on GPU Hosts.

 Cloudera Manager will prompt you to restart the service if needed.